 - Lows lack depth a little

-These were our top picks for the best bookshelf speakers under $200 in the market!
+These were our top eight picks for the best bookshelf speakers under $200 in the market!

 You can’t go wrong with any of the above.
-They all have the sound quality, desing and tough build, must of us want.
-Big variety of brands to pick, and without spending more than $200.
+They all have the sound quality, design, and tough build, most of us want.
+Big variety of brands to pick from, and without spending more than a couple of hundred.